kevindong/inventory-checker/README.md

 1. Clone this repo onto a machine that is always running and has Docker installed.

 2. `cd` into this repo.
 Optionally, make any customizations you may want to make now by editing the files.
-Then run `docker build .` Save the ID generated at the very end.
-It'll be referred to as `<DOCKER_ID>` later.
+Then run `docker build -t inventory-checker:latest .`

 3. Run this container with: